datistabdulamin/datistabdulamin/README.md

 💞️ I’m looking to collaborate on projects that involve predictive modeling, data-driven optimization, or actionable insights generation.

-📫 You can reach me via email: datistabdulamin@gmail.com or LinkedIn: linkedin.com/in/abdullah-amin-0725722b5
+📫 You can reach me via email: datistabdulamin@gmail.com or linkedin.com/in/abdullah-amin-0725722b5